The Garden Grazer

 • About

-• ×
+×

 Home » Recipes » Main Dish

-Vegan Pizza Quinoa Casserole
+Pizza Quinoa Casserole (Vegan!)

-Ingredients for Vegan Quinoa Casserole
+Ingredients for Pizza Quinoa Casserole

 • Green bell pepper: Or another color such as red bell pepper.
+(This adds a lot of flavor, so try not to leave it out!)

 • Mushrooms: I use cremini mushrooms, but white button, shiitake, Portobello, or others work great too.